International versions of Wheel of Fortune

 Wheel of Fortune is an American television game show that was created by Merv Griffin and first aired in 1975, with a syndicated version airing since 1983.
-Since its premiere, the program has been adapted into several international versions.
+Since its premiere, the program has been adapted into several international adaptations.
 The 1975 version premiered on Australian TV in 1981 and premiered in the UK in 1988.
 It has also been adapted to numerous countries around the world.